isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-04-13-reading-is-to-the-mind-what-exercise-is-to-the-body.md

 <h5>The Things You Can See Only When You Slow Down</h5>
 <i>Haemin Sunim</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=D1E0612F-57AF-43C1-9FDE-5670CD1C0700"><img src="/images/PL-3-things-you-can-see-slow-down.jpg" style="width:300px; text-align:left;"></a><br/>
-Electronic reproduction.
+Call Number: English 158.1 HYE.
 New York: Penguin Books, 2017.<br/> Whether it is optional or forced upon you, slowing down in a previously fast-paced world has its benefits.
 This visually stunning book by renowned Buddhist meditation teacher Haemin Sunim invites you to slow down and find calm (and more!) in your day-to-day life. <br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=D1E0612F-57AF-43C1-9FDE-5670CD1C0700">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/D1E0612F-57AF-43C1-9FDE-5670CD1C0700">online</a>&#128187;.<br/>